APPLY FOR AN AMERICAN ASSOCIATION FOR THE IMPROVEMENT OF BOXING (AAIB) SCHOLARSHIP TODAY!

 They receive funding for tuition, textbooks, and other educational needs at an accredited college or university as well as ongoing guidance from the program.
 AAIB Scholars overcome great odds to compete under USA Boxing, qualify fo the Olympic Trials, and work in fields like medicine, public health, and architecture.

 The AAIB has presented sixty scholarships since their creation in 1993.
-Six scholarships were awarded in 2014.
-Fourteen scholarships were awarded in 2015.
-Ten scholarships were awarded in 2016.
-The number of scholarships we give in 2017 is up to you.
+Six scholarships were awarded in 2014; fourteen in 2015; ten scholarships in 2016; and fourteen more in 2017.
+The number of scholarships we give in 2018 is up to you.

 GIVE TO THE AAIB SCHOLARS.